bhaddow/translation-broker/README.md

 Here is some instructions I wrote for a colleague once:

 The architecture consists of three parts:
-- a web frontend, stored in the web directory in svn
+- a web frontend, stored in the web directory
 - a  translation broker (tbroker) which handles the routing of translation requests
 -  moses servers.